Using the deeper pro plus sonar for feature finding

 When setting up the deeper pro plus, you have a few settings to try.

 The basic settings that can be changed are the units depending on you want (Metric meters and Celsius) (Imperial ft and Fahrenheit) (Fathoms Ftm and Fahrenheit) or (Mixed ft and Celsius) I have mine on mixed so I have ft and temperature is C

 You have 4 to choose from, standard mode, ice fishing mode, boat mode and onshore GPS mode (pro plus only) the standard mode works in the same way as the onshore GPS mode, however, it doesn’t give you an overall map of the lake.

 Looking at the image below (which is a screenshot from the app) you will see in the top left you have the choice of ‘detailed’ or ‘basic’.
 You also have the choice of fish icons showing on your screen or not.
 Turning off the fish icons gives you the better detail of the size of the fish opposed to having the fish icons showing which just gives you a default size.
-So effectively having the fish icon on you only benefit from a fish shape on the screen.
+So effectively having the fish icons on you only benefit from a fish shape on the screen.
 You can change the frequency, on the fly, as you are getting the data back and there is a slider that adjusts the sensitivity.
 This determines the amount of detail that is displayed on your screen.
 Less sensitivity may be better placed for muddier waters to avoid picking up unnecessary feedback.
 It’s best to just play around with these settings to see what works best for you.
 In the onshore GPS mode, there is a tab showing the whole lake and how much of you’ve mapped.

 The image shows the settings for more or less detail.

 The image below is part of the lake I mapped.

 The below image shows calendar and moon cycles.